Two Takeaways

 1939

-In 1939, Alfred Kelsey and his wife Phoebe were living at number 13 along with Archibald Ponting and David Pullin, who both worked for the Gas Department.
+In 1939, Alfred J Kelsey and his wife Phoebe were living at number 13.
+He was described as a butcher and I am assuming he was known as John Kelsey.
+Living with them were Archibald Ponting and David Pullin, who both worked for the Gas Department.
+Archibald was a retort setter and David a labourer.
 Next door lived Reuben E Dale, a civil servant at the Ministry of Labour and his wife, Mary M Gertrude Dale who is recorded as a confectioner.
 Staying with them was Hilda J Moore, a temporary typist at the Ministry of Labour.

 1921

 In 1921, coal miner hewer Samuel Whetton was living at 13 Station Street with his wife, Mary Ann, and their two children Beatrice (b1913) and Cyril (b1916).
-Arthur Robert Bowl and his wife, Grace Evelyn, were at number 15 with their two children, Gladys Eileen (b1917) and Arthur Alan (b1910).
-Arthur was described as a colliery labourer above ground.
+Arthur Robert Rowe (transcribed Bowl) and his wife, Grace Evelyn, were at number 15 with their two children, Gladys Eileen (b1917) and Arthur Alan (b1910).
+Arthur (Snr) was described as a colliery labourer above ground.

 1911

 Arthur and Florence Edith Smith were living at 13 Station Street in 1911 with their daughter Florence Gosta (b1911).
 He was described as a general and fancy draper.
 We have encountered him at 11 Station Street which is further evidence perhaps of renumbering between 1911 and 1921.
-Charles Vine, a boot maker and repairer (dealer) was at number 15 Station Street with William Day, a boarder, also a boot maker and repairer.
+Charles Vine, a boot maker and repairer (dealer) was at number 15 Station Street.
+William Day was boarding there.
+He was also a boot maker and repairer.

 1901